Laf111/WiiUFtpServer/README.md

 **NOTES :**

+- When transferring from/to SDcard, the number of simultaneous transfers is hard limited to 4 to avoid I/O errors

 - No user/password requiered and **only one client is allowed**

 - The server does not implement the [MTDM](https://support.solarwinds.com/SuccessCenter/s/article/Enable-the-MDTM-command-to-preserve-the-original-time-stamp-of-uploaded-files?language=en_US) function (and so does not preserves files timestamps) but now displays the correct dates :